kristina-cherevko/logic-synthesis-reed-muller/README.md

 # Circuit Minimization Algorithms

 This repository contains a C program implementing several algorithms for synthesizing minimal circuit for completely-specified multi-output Boolean functions represented using truth tables.
+These algorithms were developed as part of my third-year coursework in the Bachelor's degree program in Applied Mathematics at National University of "Kyiv-Mohyla Academy".
 The algorithms are described in details in the
 <a href="https://people.eecs.berkeley.edu/~alanmi/publications/2023/rm23_area.pdf">paper</a>
 presented at <a href="http://www.lsi-cad.com/RM/RM2023/">Reed-Muller Workshop 2023</a>.